A new weed is coming your way....

 You may already have heard about Asian Mile-a-Minute Vine, (MAM), which was accidentally introduced into Pennsylvania, and is rapidly moving north, smothering fields, meadows, and woodland edges.
 An annual that can grow six inches a day, it blankets everything, blocking other plants’ light.
 Only tall trees may survive.

-The invasion front is south of us, but three populations have been found in Litchfield County.
+The invasion front is moving north.
+Four populations have been found in southern Litchfield County.
 The only way to stop this serious threat to New England's agriculture and environment is to prevent the spread of seeds.

-In 2007, Mad Gardeners, a 17-year-old regional organization of over 500 dedicated professional and amateur gardeners, initiated an early detection/rapid response program to stop MAM in its tracks in Litchfield County.
+In 2007, Mad Gardeners, a regional organization of dedicated professional and amateur gardeners, initiated an early detection/rapid response program to control MAM in Litchfield County.
 Among the accomplishments:

-2. Launched a public awareness and MAM elimination campaign in northern Fairfield and Litchfield Counties.
+4. Launched a public awareness campaign in northern Fairfield and Litchfield Counties.
 Worked with towns, environmental and agricultural organizations, state legislators and agencies, and volunteers.

 Douglas Tallamy, entomologist and Chair of the Department of Entomology and Wildlife Ecology at the University of Delaware, describes how Mile-a-Minute Vine took over his property in Pennsylvania.